 In order to get a broader analysis of what this might mean, Dustin takes us into a smaller context.
 “Let’s talk about theaters because I think this is easier to digest.
 So if the theater says, I will only accept patrons that have had their vaccination and they need to show their paperwork.
 What will happen is ultimately another theater down the street will say, well, I’m going to be a theater for people that aren’t vaccinated.
 And then the people will decide.
 And whichever one of those ends up the most money, will be the ones to drive this”, he says.

 But Nick disagrees.
 “Sometimes that’s not the case.
 For years and years, there were smoking restaurants.
 And then there were restaurants that you could not smoke in at all on.
 They let the free market make that decision until people decided to take that away from the free market and restrict the idea for the sake of the health of the people who work there”.

 “So if you think about it like that, that was a health choice that people had to make.
-They were either willing to risk it, to be in a restaurant that had allowed some smoking or smoking in general.
+They were either willing to risk it, to be in a restaurant that had allowed smoking.
 And then there were restaurants that had no smoking as the rule.
 And the free market was the arbiter of that for quite some time until it got to the legislation level.
 Ultimately, public sentiment pushed things to go in the direction of legislation as opposed to a free market”, he adds.

 A Long Road Ahead